sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 RegisterCustomShaders now uses the new mari.gl_render.registerCustomNodeFromXMLFile for adjustments and procedurals.

-As a result Categories in Adjustment & Procedural Node XML Files now need to be specified explicitely including their initial path (/Filters/, '/Procedurals/').
-The path is no longer derrived from the <tags></tags>
+As a result categories in Adjustment & Procedural Node XML Files now need to be specified explicitely including their initial path (/Filters/, '/Procedurals/').
-attribute such as _adjustment.
+The path is no longer derrived from the TAGS attribute such as _adjustment.

-Adjustments now need to be placed manually under adjustments by specifying the path <Category>/Filter/</Category>.
+Adjustments now need to be placed manually under adjustments by specifying the path '/Filter/' in the CATEGORY section of the xml file

 This allows for placement of adjustment files in other locations as the Adjustment Layer Submenu.